Preventing Unintentional Weight Loss

 - Tube feeding (*use with caution)

 Above all, provide favorite foods.
-Ones they actually feel like eating.
+Foods they actually feel like eating.
 Go ahead and ask- what sounds good to you?
 What are your favorite foods?
 What you can you eat even when you aren’t hungry?
+Keep in mind favorite foods can change over time.
+Maybe foods taste different and they now have new favorite foods.

 Increasing calories in the foods already being eaten is what I like to call, getting more “bang for your buck.”
 If an older adult is already eating certain foods, why not maximize the number of calories they are getting in the same volume?